tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 }
 // ---- End of Function Declaration Area ----

-// Code that is actually executed at run time sayHello(); // Prints "Hello" to the console sayHelloWorld(); // Prints "Hello" and "World" on separate lines to the console let myNumber: number = giveFour(); // 4
+// Code that is actually executed at runtime sayHello(); // Prints "Hello" to the console sayHelloWorld(); // Prints "Hello" and "World" on separate lines to the console let myNumber: number = giveFour(); // 4